Virus fears wipe $393 billion off China's stock market despite government support moves

 SHANGHAI/HONG KONG (Reuters) - Investors erased $393 billion from China’s benchmark stock index on Monday, sold the yuan and dumped commodities as fears about the spreading coronavirus and its economic impact drove selling on the first day of trade in China since the Lunar New Year.

-A nearly 8% plunge on the Shanghai Composite index was its biggest daily fall in more than four years.
-The Chinese yuan blew past the 7-per-dollar mark, Shanghai-traded commodities from palm oil to copper hit their maximum down limits.
+A nearly 8% plunge on the Shanghai composite index was its biggest daily fall in more than four years.
+The Chinese yuan blew past the 7-per-dollar mark and Shanghai-traded commodities from palm oil to copper hit their maximum down limits.

 The wipeout came even as the central bank made its biggest cash injection to the financial system since 2004 and despite apparent regulatory moves to curb selling.

-The total number of deaths in China from the coronavirus rose to 361 as of Sunday.
-It had stood at 17 when Chinese markets last traded on Jan.
-23.
+The total number of deaths in China from the coronavirus rose to 361 by Sunday, compared with 17 on Jan.
+23, when Chinese markets last traded.

-“You wanted to know what a real decoupling from China might look like, or what a ‘what if everyone just stayed at home and didn’t buy anything?’ economic thought-experiment looks like?
+“You wanted to know what a real decoupling from China might look like, or what a ‘What if everyone just stayed at home and didn’t buy anything?’ economic thought-experiment looks like?
 Well here you are, folks,” Rabobank strategist Michael Every said in an afternoon note.

-The yuan began onshore trade at its weakest this year and was down 1.2% by the afternoon, sliding past the symbolic 7-per-dollar level CNY= to 7.0155.
+The yuan began onshore trade at its weakest this year and was down 1.2% by the afternoon, sliding past the symbolic 7-per-dollar level CNY=CFXS to close at 7.0257.
 [MKTS/GLOB]

 Shanghai-traded oil, iron ore, copper and soft commodities contracts all posted sharp drops, catching up with sliding global prices.